 Need some pointers on wrapping your vehicle hood yourself?
 Here’s a helpful YouTube video about vinyl hood wrapping that shows the process step by step.

 Generally speaking, the costs of professional vehicle painting and professional full-car vinyl wraps are about even, with both options starting at around $2,500 and ranging up to $6,000 or more.
 If you’d like to have your vehicle hood resurfaced, it can be easier, more convenient, and more economical to get a vinyl hood wrap rather than a new coat of professional paint.
 Wrapping is usually much quicker than painting and you should consider the time you won’t be able to drive your car — for example, because you’re waiting for paint to dry — when thinking about costs.

 Most of the time, professional car painters will recommend that you have the entire car repainted, even if one section is more damaged than the rest, to ensure an overall even appearance.
 However, some shops will only paint the hood.
 The average cost for a professional hood painting is around $250 to $350, although some professional jobs may cost up to $1,000, depending on the amount of damage to the hood.

 Interested in painting or wrapping your entire vehicle?
 You can learn more about the costs of painting vs. wrapping your entire car in our article, Car Wrap Cost vs Paint Job Cost: Which Is Cheaper Upfront, Long-Term.

 Hood wraps are a great way to update the look of your car and protect your hood’s paint against future wear and damage.
-Professional hood wraps start around $250, but if you have the time and skill to do it yourself, you could spend as little as $60.
+As far as car hood wrap cost information, professional hood wraps start around $250, but if you have the time and skill to do it yourself, you could spend as little as $60.
 Wrapping is ideal if you want to add graphics or want a temporary design change — you can remove a wrap later with the original paint job intact.